MicrosoftDocs/sql-docs/docs/advanced-analytics/r/create-a-local-package-repository-using-minicran.md

 ## Add packages to the local repo

-After **miniCRAN** is installed, create a list that specifies the additional packages you want to download.
+After **miniCRAN** is installed and loaded, create a list that specifies the additional packages you want to download.

 Do **not** add dependencies to this initial list.
 The **igraph** package used by **miniCRAN** generates the list of dependencies for you.
 For more information about how to use the generated dependency graph, see [Using miniCRAN to identify package  dependencies](https://cran.r-project.org/web/packages/miniCRAN/vignettes/miniCRAN-dependency-graph.html).